 We are accepting proposals for individual papers (each lasting 15-20 minutes), full panels, hands-on workshops, roundtable discussions, readings, and artistic productions.
 Please see our explanations of the different presentation formats.
+Sessions will last sixty to ninety minutes.

 All presentations examining issues of gender and sexuality will be considered, but we especially welcome those focusing on questions of production and consumption.
 To generate some thinking, we offer the following list of possible topics for exploration, but we stress that presentations do not need to address these areas of inquiry: